awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-dynamo-db-cross-account.md

 ## Assume the Role in the AWS Glue Job Script<a name="aws-glue-programming-etl-dynamo-db-assume-role"></a>

 Now, you can log in to account B and create an AWS Glue job\.
+To create a job, refer to the instructions at [Adding Jobs in AWS Glue](add-job.md)\.

 In the job script you need to use the `dynamodb.sts.roleArn` parameter to assume the `DynamoDBCrossAccessRole` role\.
 Assuming this role allows you to get the temporary credentials, which need to be used to access DynamoDB in account B\.
 Review these example scripts\.

 For a cross\-account read across regions: